dilshankarunarathne/enhanced-advertising-api/README.md

 ## Description

+This is the API gateway for Enhanced Advertising system.
+This API is built with Python and FastAPI.
+This API provides the following functionalities:

 ## Contributing

 If you'd like to contribute to this project, please check the contribution guidelines for more information.